MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

         }
     )

-✅ A wide range of optimization algorithms are shown in the table below;
+✅ A wide range of supported optimization algorithms are shown in the table below;

         +------------------+------------------------+-------------------+----------------+---------------------+----------------------------------------------+
         | Method           | Type                   | Gradient Required | Handles Bounds | Handles Constraints | Notes                                        |